As we say goodbye to the summer, this feels like a good time to run through some of the work LucidePost has been up to as we came out of lockdown.

 On one hand, Lucide Post celebrated 3 years of existence in June, and on the other, I've been working my little socks off and would love to share some funky and quirky numbers done over the last 3 months.

-It all kicked off with some grading work for M&C Saatchi on this series of online content produced by the Home Office to encourage understanding of the weird and wonderful things we find on the internet.
+It all kicked off with some grading work for M&C Saatchi on this series of online content, part of a wider campaign produced by the Home Office to encourage understanding of the weird and wonderful things we find on the internet.